Best & Worst Honda Accord Years

 The Best Years: 2016, 2017

-The 2016 Accord introduced Honda Sensing, a suite of safety and driver-assistive technologies, as an accessible feature across all trim levels and standard on Touring models.
+The 2016 Accord introduced Honda Sensing, a suite of safety and driver-assistive technologies, as an attainable feature across all trim levels and standard on Touring models.
 It included features like Collision Mitigation Braking System, Road Departure Mitigation, and Adaptive Cruise Control.

 The Neutral Years: 2014, 2015